 Thief ants are distributed throughout much of the eastern U.S. and get their name from their habit of nesting near other, larger ants, then entering their nest to steal food and prey upon larvae.
-Colonies tend to be smaller than other species, but can contain multiple queens and several thousand workers.
+Colonies tend to be smaller than other species but can contain multiple queens and several thousand workers.
 Outdoors, they feed on rodents and insects.
 Also known as grease ants, thief ants enjoy feeding on potato chips and other greasy household foods.

 Thief Ant Habitats

 Outdoors, nests are found in exposed soil, under rocks, or in rotting wood.
 Indoors, they nest in woodwork and masonry.
 Thief ants enter structures through cracks in the foundation or small openings in woodwork during hot weather.
 They use electric wires in wall voids to move from one room to another.
-These ants forage in trails throughout a home or building seeking greasy foods, protein and dairy.
+These ants forage in trails throughout a home or building seeking greasy foods, protein, and dairy.
 Thief ants are commonly found in kitchen areas of homes.

-Thief Behaviors, Threats or Dangers
+Thief Ant Behaviors, Threats or Dangers

 Thief Ant Prevention

 To prevent thief ants, look for trails along walls, baseboards, in closets, cabinets, sinks, window sills and under outdoor items such as rocks or boards.
-Sponge invaders with soapy water when you see them and dispose in trash bin.
+Sponge invaders with soapy water when you see them and dispose of in a trash bin.
 Keep your kitchen clean, quickly wiping up greasy spills.
 Pick up pet food and clean area after feeding.
 Trim back trees, and shrubs from the exterior of your home as thief ants will use them to access your home.
 Seal cracks in your home’s foundation, caulking gaps around windows and doors.
 Replace damaged window and door screens and install door sweeps on exterior doors.